Do any of these classic parenting tips sound familiar?

 Unhappy couples can have a huge impact on children.
 An absentee parent can cause a child to have educational trials, act out sexually at an early age, experience a loss of emotional security, and have higher levels of mistrust.

-On the other hand, studies reveal that children function better emotionally, physically and have better mental health when their parents seek to take care of their marriage.
+On the other hand, studies reveal that children function better emotionally, physically, and mentally when their parents seek to care for their marriage.
 So make date night a priority in your household and find new ways to connect to your spouse regularly.

 9. Build Up Your Children

-Instead of looking at all the things your child could be doing better, focus on the things they are great at and then compliment them.
-Build your kids up with positive reinforcement, especially when they do something good like emptying the dishwasher without being asked or displaying kindness to someone else.
+Instead of looking at all the things your child could be doing better, focus on what they are great at and compliment them.
+Build your kids up with positive reinforcement, especially when they do something good, like emptying the dishwasher without being asked or displaying kindness to someone else.

 10. Learn to Let it Go